jakebrehm/multitooner/readme.md

 ## How can I get this set up?

+See the latest releases of this project for a download of the standalone application.

-I'll release a frozen build of the project very soon, but for now, clone this repository via the command
+If you want to take the harder route, you can also clone this repository via the command

 ```
 git clone https://github.com/jakebrehm/multitooner.git